alyssadata/AI-Foundations-The-Nothing-Test.md/Findings/Notes-1.md

 So the accurate status is:

-Origin is the claimed cause.
-The current four-run set provides preliminary observational support for the claim, but not controlled causal proof.
+**Origin is the claimed cause.
+The current four-run set provides preliminary observational support for the claim, but not controlled causal proof.**

 That is not a weak result.
 Most new empirical claims begin as a pattern observed under limited conditions, followed by controlled replication.

-What you have not established
+## What I have not established

-You have not shown that any model:
+I have not shown that any model:

 * is conscious;
 * has subjective experience;